First of all, I must recommend the following website, which I have used extensively for identifying many difficult plants - www.naturespot.org.uk.

 Wych Elm – note the unsymmetrical leaves at the stalk end – this identifies Elms.
 Nearly all the hedge on the left side of the tarmac’d path from car park to Lagoon 2 contains Wych Elm, especially at the end by the pond.

-Yew – there are only two specimens on-site, both on Lagoon 2.
-Largest at South end, next to path.
+Yew – there are only three specimens on-site, all on Lagoon 2.
+Largest at South end, next to path (smallish one on SW side and new, small, one at N end).

 Annual Seablite